On Approximate Classification of Theories

-Not all ideals which occur in model-theoretic practice are S1: in the context of pseudofinite model theory, the ideal of definable subsets of coarse pseudofinite dimension less than $1$ is one such example \cite{approxsg}.
-Nonetheless, it is $\bigvee$-definable (in a suitable language), and it is this setting which represents the main case of interest in the present work.
+Not all ideals which occur in practice are S1: in the context of pseudofinite model theory, the ideal of definable subsets of coarse pseudofinite dimension less than $1$ is one such example \cite{approxsg}.
+Nonetheless, it is $\bigvee$-definable in a suitable language, and this setting represents the main case of interest in the present work.

-We begin with the observation that the Stone space of a quotient Boolean algebra $B/I$ is homeomorphic to the close subspace of $S(B)$ of \emph{$I$-wide ultrafilters}, i.e. those ultrafilters which avoid the ideal $I$.
-Viewing $I$ as a notion of negligibility in the algebra $B$, wide ultrafilters may be understood as ``nonnegligible" from the point of view of $I$.
-When $B = L_x(\frak{U})$ is the Boolean algebra of parametrically definable subsets (in context $x$) of a model $\frak{U}$ of a complete first-order theory $T$, this observation leads to the notions of a \emph{wide formula} and a \emph{wide type}.
+We begin with the observation that the Stone space of a quotient Boolean algebra $B/I$ is homeomorphic to the closed subspace of $S(B)$ of \emph{$I$-wide ultrafilters}, i.e. those ultrafilters which avoid the ideal $I$.
+Intuitively, such ultrafilters are nonnegligible with respect to $I$, viewed as a notion of smallness in $B$.
+When $B = L_x(\frak{U})$ is the Boolean algebra of parametrically definable subsets (in a given context $x$) of a model $\frak{U}$ of a complete first-order theory $T$, this observation leads to the notions of a \emph{wide formula} and a \emph{wide type}.

 If $I$ is $\bigvee$-definable and $\frak{U}$ is sufficiently saturated, we show that $I$ determines a functor